arschmitz/tb-tools/README.md

 ### land
 ---
 **An interactive cli for sherifing and landing bugs on comm central.**
-1. Checks for rust updates optionally aborting
+1. Checks if rust updates are required and if so if patches are available.
 2. Updates mozilla-central and comm-central
 3. Pulls bugs  marked for checkin and associated patches from bugzilla
    * If no bugs are found prompt to bump dummy file